 From Belfast the Titanic sailed to Southampton where it arrived on 3 April 1912.
 Tons of supplied were loaded on board.
 Food loaded on board Titanic included 1,500 gallons of fresh milk and 600 tons of condensed milk.
 Titanic also carried 36,000 oranges and 16,000 lemons.
-Also on board Titanic were 20,000 bottles of beer and 1,500 bottles of wine.
-Titanic also had 40,000 eggs.
+Also on board Titanic was 20,000 bottles of beer and 1,500 bottles of wine.
+The Titanic also had 40,000 eggs.
 Titanic also carried huge amounts of cutlery and crockery.

-On 10 April 914 passengers entered the Titanic.
-The Titanic took on more passengers in Cherbourg then sailed to Queenstown (now called Cobh) in Ireland.
-On 11 April 1912 the Titanic began to cross the Atlantic.
+On 10 April 914 passengers entered the Titanic and it set sail the same day.
+The Titanic took on more passengers in Cherbourg then sailed to Queenstown (now called Cobh) in Ireland where it arrived on 11 April.
+The same day it set sail for New York.

 Captain Smith was aware of the danger of icebergs and he plotted a new, more southerly course.
-However he refused to reduce speed.
+However, he refused to reduce speed.
 It was a tragic mistake.
 If Titanic had reduced her speed the collision with the iceberg could have been avoided.

 Then about 11.40 on Sunday 14 April a lookout named Frederick Fleet spotted an iceberg ahead.
 He alerted the bridge.
 In charge was First Officer William Murdoch.
 He ordered the helmsman to turn the steering wheel hard to starboard, which would swing the bow of the ship to port (left).
-However it was too late.
+However, it was too late.
 The iceberg hit the Titanic a glancing blow on the starboard (right) side.
 (The best way to remember port and starboard is the saying 'Is there any port left?').

 At 2.18 am on Monday 15 April the lights on the Titanic went out and at 2.20 am on 15 April she slipped below the waves.
 As she sank Titanic split in two.

 A radio message from Titanic was received by a ship called the Carpathia.
 She steamed to pick up survivors in lifeboats.
 (The crew of the Titanic also fired rockets to attract attention).
 Later ships from Halifax, Nova Scotia retrieved dead bodies from the sea.

 In 1958 a film was made about the Titanic called A Night To Remember.
 In 1997 it was followed by a film called Titanic.
-Meanwhile the wreck of the Titanic was rediscovered in 1985.
+Meanwhile, the wreck of the Titanic was rediscovered in 1985.

-To read more about the dark side of history click here
+Read more about the dark side of history